Brandon Maxwell

 Brandon Maxwell (born September 18, 1984) is an American fashion designer, television personality, director, and photographer.
 He is the founder and creative director of Brandon Maxwell, the luxury women's ready-to-wear label.

+Maxwell began his career as a fashion stylist and became Lady Gaga's fashion director in 2012 before launching his own label in 2015.
+He received the CFDA Swarovski Award for Womenswear in 2016 and was named Womenswear Designer of the Year at the 2019 CFDA Fashion Awards.
+Maxwell was a judge on Project Runway from 2019 to 2023, and since 2021 has been creative director of the Walmart apparel brands Free Assembly and Scoop.

 Early life and education

 Maxwell was born in Longview, Texas.
-His grandmother worked at a boutique in Longview, where he often spent his time.
+Maxwell's grandmother, Louise Johnson, was a buyer for a boutique in Longview, and he was introduced to design there at an early age.
 Growing up, Maxwell would put together outfits and photograph his friends wearing them.
 For high school, he attended Trinity School of Texas in Longview.
 In 2002, he moved to New York City to study painting at Marymount Manhattan College before graduating from St. Edward's University in Austin, Texas.
 Maxwell graduated with a Bachelor of Arts degree in photocommunications.
 After graduating, Maxwell returned to New York City to begin working.

 Career

+Styling

 Prior to launching his eponymous womenswear label, Maxwell entered the fashion industry as a stylist.
-He began assisting Deborah Afshani in 2009, followed by Nicola Formichetti in 2010, where he was introduced to Lady Gaga, as Nicola was her stylist at the time.
+He began assisting Deborah Afshani in 2009, and afterwards worked with Edward Enninful before taking a job with Nicola Formichetti in 2010, through whom he was introduced to Lady Gaga, then Formichetti's client.
 In 2012, Maxwell took on the role of Lady Gaga's fashion director.

 Maxwell has styled for magazines such as Harper's Bazaar, ELLE, V, Teen Vogue, and Porter.
 He has done ad campaigns for Barneys New York and Uniqlo.
-He was cited by The Hollywood Reporter as one of the top 25 stylists of 2015.
+The Hollywood Reporter ranked him 13th on its 2016 list of the 25 most powerful stylists in Hollywood.
 Maxwell has collaborated with photographers such as Mario Testino, Inez & Vinoodh, Paola Kudacki, Giampaolo Sgura, Terry Richardson, and Steven Klein.